apache/shardingsphere-doc/document/current/content/manual/sharding-jdbc/configuration/config-java.en.md

 | type              | String                       | Type of key generator, use user-defined ones or built-in ones, e.g. SNOWFLAKE, UUID, LEAF_SEGMENT, LEAF_SNOWFLAKE |
 | props             | Properties                   | The Property configuration of key generators                                                 |

-Property configuration that can include these properties of these key generators
+Property configuration that can include these properties of these key generators.

 ###### SNOWFLAKE